-Under the Local Government Pension Scheme (Amendment) (number 2) Regulations 2005 [SI 2005/3199], each administering authority in England and Wales must prepare, maintain and publish a governance policy setting out whether they are going to pass their function or part of their function in relation to maintaining the pension fund to a committee, a subcommittee or an officer.
+Under the Local Government Pension Scheme (Amendment) (number 2) Regulations 2005 [SI 2005/3199], each administering authority in England and Wales must prepare, maintain and publish a governance policy setting out whether they are going to delegate their function or part of their function in relation to maintaining the pension fund to a committee, a subcommittee or an officer.

-Somerset County Council is the administering authority for the Somerset County Council Pension Fund (the fund), and formally agreed the governance arrangements set out in this policy statement on 10 July 2009.
+Somerset County Council is the administering authority for the Somerset County Council Pension Fund (the fund).